 Pursuant to an agreement dated March 1, 2008, between the Company and its parent Raymond James Ltd. (RJL), all securities and cash settlements with institutional clients, accounting, record keeping and regulatory processing and reporting services are provided to the Company by RJL.
-In consideration for these services, RJL receives 50% of all gross commissions and other fees earned with respect to trades conducted for institutional clients of Raymond James (USA) Ltd. In addition, Raymond James (USA) Ltd. is responsible for all direct expenses and is allocated operating expenses from RJL based on proportionate use.
+In consideration for these services, RJL receives 50% of all gross commissions and other fees earned with respect to trades conducted for institutional clients of the Company.
+In addition, the Company is responsible for all direct expenses and is allocated operating expenses from RJL based on proportionate use.
 Fees are reviewed annually for reasonableness and consistent application.

-As at September 30, 2017, the Company has \$656,478 receivable from RJL.
-In addition, clients and brokers receivable include amounts due from RJL of \$0 and clients and brokers payable include amounts due to RJL of \$20,218,755.
+During the year ended September 30, 2018, commissions and operating costs of \$6,368,101 were paid to RJL.
+As at September 30, 2018, the Company has \$619,766 receivable from RJL.
+In addition, client and broker receivables include amounts due from RJL of \$5,865 and client and broker payables include amounts due to RJL of \$0.